coderakash89/interviewprep/README.md

-#Use this project as a template for react Native developement.
+# Use this project as a template for react Native developement.
-#Just create the the branch from master.
+1. To being with create the the branch from master.
-#Open Android Simulator and open start any Android device
+2. Open Android Simulator and start any Android device.
-#Execute below command to execute react native app over simulator
+3. Execute below command to execute react native app over simulator
-     npm install
+   - npm install
-     npm run android
+   - npm run android